 Joensuu and Kuopio are located in the eastern part of Finland, approximately 400 kilometres from the capital Helsinki.

-When you are making travel arrangements, please note that most of the university buildings are open and fully staffed Monday to Friday between 8/9am and 4pm.
+When you are making travel arrangements, please note that most of the university buildings are open and staffed Monday to Friday between 8/9am and 4pm.

 Learn more about how to get from Helsinki to Joensuu and Kuopio:

-- Arriving to Joensuu Campus
+- Arriving at Joensuu Campus

-- Arriving to Kuopio Campus
+- Arriving at Kuopio Campus

 It is important to arrange accommodation in advance.
 You should start making housing arrangements as soon as your stay at the University of Eastern Finland has been officially agreed.